tiarnaleeKCL/Euros_sweepstake2024/README.md

 Pick the winners, runners up, biggest disappointment and the underdogs.
 The winner will be the person who scores the most points!

-The rankings are from the [official UEFA website](https://inside.fifa.com/fifa-world-ranking/men)and are accurate as of the tournament starting.
+The rankings are from the [official UEFA website](https://inside.fifa.com/fifa-world-ranking/men) and are accurate as of the tournament starting.

 We know some of you like data, so here's the scoring system: